csutyak/AAProject1/README.txt

+To build our AAProject1:
+	create a build folder inside the project folder and run in the build directory: cmake ..
+	make

+	The executable will be created as main

 How to run our AAProject1: Flow Network
     There are five way to run our programs, and thus five ways to run our program.